Parliamentary Constituencies (Amendment) Bill

 The bill makes several key changes:

-• Number of Constituencies: Sets the number of constituencies in Great Britain at 632 and 18 in Northern Ireland.
+- Number of Constituencies: Reduces the number of constituencies in Great Britain to 632 and maintains 18 in Northern Ireland.

-• Consequential Amendments: Makes several consequential amendments to Schedule 2 of the 1986 Act, primarily replacing references to "the United Kingdom" with "Great Britain" in various clauses.
+- Consequential Amendments: The bill makes several minor amendments to the 1986 Act, primarily replacing references to "the United Kingdom" with "Great Britain" where appropriate.

 Government Spending

-The bill mandates that any expenditure incurred because of the Act, and any increase in sums payable under other acts as a result of this Act, will be paid from public funds.
-No specific figures are provided in the bill itself.
+The bill mandates that any expenditure incurred due to its implementation, and any increase in sums payable under other acts as a result of this bill, will be covered by funds provided by Parliament.
+No specific figures are provided in the bill text.

 Groups Affected